 Liberia is now in a period of peace and reconstruction after years of intermittent and violent civil war.
 More than 250,000 people were killed when Charles Taylor launched a rebellion against the military regime of Samuel Doe during the 1990's.
 Years of conflict displaced 600,000 of the country’s three million inhabitants and caused widespread human suffering.

-The economy has begun to make modest growth; however, 3/4 of the population still lives well below the poverty on less than $1 per day.
+The economy has begun to make modest growth; however, 64% of the population still lives below the poverty line.
 Liberia's long civil war left its health care system fragmented, leading to a serious decline in health indicators.
 Liberia's population is just over 4.5 million people, but, after the Ebola outbreak, there were only 120 doctors and three dentists in the entire country.
 There is a great need for professional medical training, dental care, primary health care and community health education.